meltano/hub/singer/docs.md

 ## Tap and Target SDKs

-We've also created an [SDK for Taps](https://sdk.meltano.com) that is the best way to build and maintain Singer taps.
+We've also created an [SDK for Taps and Targets](https://sdk.meltano.com) that is the best way to build and maintain Singer Taps and Targets.
-We're actively working on an [SDK for Targets](https://gitlab.com/groups/meltano/-/epics/91) due to be launched in June 2021.

 Read more about the [launch of the SDK on the Meltano blog](https://meltano.com/blog/2021/04/05/meltano-launches-v0-1-0-of-the-singer-tap-sdk/).